 The Flying Blue Buffalo project is the long-held dream of Santa Fe artist, Armond Lara.

-This project tells the largely untold story of the kidnapping and enslavement of an enormous number of Native American children over several centuries from the 1600s when the Spanish arrived, through the period of Mexican independence, until the late 1800s under the government of the United States.
-The story will be told through the unique paintings and sculptures of Armond Lara.
+This project tells the story of the kidnapping and enslavement of an enormous number of Native American children over several centuries, from the 1600s when the Spanish arrived, through the period of Mexican independence, until the late 1800s under the government of the United States.
+The story is told through the paintings and sculptures of Armond Lara.

-Armond’s grandmother, a Navajo woman, fell victim to kidnapping as a child, was raised as a servant in an Hispanic family and eventually married into an Hispanic family in southern Colorado.
-Armond will guide the project from Santa Fe, New Mexico.
-Joseph Riggs, a retired attorney living in Tesuque, New Mexico, is the project manager. form & concept in Santa Fe will host this major artistic and historic installation during Indian Market 2018.
+Armond’s grandmother, a Diné (Navajo) woman, fell victim to kidnapping as a child, was raised as a servant in an Hispanic family and eventually married into an Hispanic family in Southern Colorado.
+Armond guided the project from Santa Fe, New Mexico.
+Joseph Riggs, a retired attorney living in Tesuque, New Mexico, was the project manager. form & concept in Santa Fe hosted this major artistic and historic installation during Indian Market 2018.

-The artistic roots of Armond’s dream began with four large carvings of Flying Blue Buffalo.
-In Armond’s artistic mind, these carvings represent the children who never came home.
-The sculptures were scanned and printed using the latest 3-D imaging technology by an Albuquerque firm.
-75 buffalo were then cast in resin and hand-finished under Armond’s supervision.
-The sculptures will then be hung in a dramatic installation from the ceiling of form & concept in August, 2018.
-The exhibition will include many of Armond’s original paintings of Flying Blue Buffalo from over the years, along with unique stories from New Mexicans whose family history contains similar experiences.
-Historical notes will be included from some of the premier historical researchers in the Southwest.
+The artistic roots of Armond’s dream began with five large wood carvings of Flying Blue Buffalo.
+To Armond, these carvings represent the children who never came home.
+The sculptures were scanned and printed using the latest 3-D imaging technology by an Albuquerque technology firm.
+77 buffalo were then cast in resin and hand-painted and strung by Armond.
+The sculptures were suspended in a dramatic installation from the ceiling of form & concept in August, 2018.
+The exhibition included many of Armond’s original paintings of Flying Blue Buffalo from over the years, along with unique stories from New Mexicans whose family history features similar experiences.
+Insights were included from some of the premier historical researchers in the Southwest.

-The Flying Blue Buffalo installation will be unveiled at our preview on Thursday, August 16 in conjunction with a lecture on the topic of indigenous slavery by Dr. Estevan Rael-Galvez at 5:30.
+The Flying Blue Buffalo installation was unveiled at a preview reception on Thursday, August 16 in conjunction with a lecture on the topic of indigenous slavery by Dr. Estevan Rael-Gálvez.

-The official opening of the exhibition is Friday August 17, 5-7pm and an artist talk will be held the next day, Saturday, August 18 at 2pm.
+The official opening of the exhibition was on Friday August 17, and an artist talk took place the next day, Saturday, August 18 at 2pm.

 form & concept launched a successful Kickstarter to fund the production of the Flying Blue Buffalo with 3D Proven Systems.
-Check out the promotional video from the Kickstarter below!
+View the promotional video from the Kickstarter below.

 “Buffalo are masters of survival,” says Armond Lara.
 “They’re still around today, even though we tried our best to kill them all off.”
 The Santa Fe artist has depicted buffalo in his drawings, paintings and sculptures for decades.
 In recent years, they’ve turned blue and sprouted wings.
-The winged blue buffalo reference a dark chapter of Lara’s family history: his grandmother, who was Navajo, was kidnapped as a child and forced into servitude by a Mexican family.
-This was a common story in the American West.
+The Flying Blue Buffalo reference a dark chapter of Lara’s family history: his grandmother, who was Diné, was kidnapped as a child and forced into servitude by a Mexican family.
+This was a common story in the West.
 Across three centuries of Spanish, Mexican and American rule, millions of Native children were enslaved as household servants or fieldhands.

 The Pueblo people called these abducted youths “lost bluebirds,” a symbol that Lara combined with the buffalo into a new icon of Indigenous survival.
-This August, he’ll collaborate with form & concept to fulfill his long-held dream of creating a monumental installation of flying blue buffalo sculptures that explores this little-told history.
+In August 2018, he collaborated with form & concept to fulfill his long-held dream of creating a monumental installation of flying blue buffalo sculptures that explores this little-told history.

 “My grandmother didn’t talk much, but if she did talk, you listened,” says Lara.
 He’s known the story of his grandmother’s abduction for as long as he can remember, but it wasn’t until recently that he learned how common the practice was.
 “My sister was doing genealogy research on the family, and she found a list of all the Native American kids who had been ‘adopted’ by Mexican families in the Four Corners area,” says Lara.
 “It dawned on me, whoa, this is really widespread.
 That’s when I started asking other people about it.”
 He learned about the kidnapping and enslavement of an enormous number of Native American children over several centuries—from the 1600s when the Spanish arrived, through the period of Mexican Independence, until the late 1800s under the government of the United States.